 Black History Month – Celebrating Black Community Leaders in Health & Wellness

-You can also check out our Blog which contains many interviews with Black staff members who have shared their thoughts on Black History Month.
+You can also check out our Blog which contains many interviews with Black staff members, past and present, who have shared their thoughts on Black History Month.

 West Oakland Health

 The story of West Oakland Health is one that has inspired many team members to help provide healthcare to those in need in their communities.
 Four African American mothers started West Oakland Health during the Civil Rights and Black Power Movements.
 Thank you, founders: Ms. Davis, Ms. Olivia Parks, Ms. Jessie Hamilton, and Ms. Edith Brown!

 “West Oakland Health was a spark led that the transformation in community health and advocacy in California and the nation.”

 Founded in 2006 by a grassroots effort to provide accessible primary care for low-income families of a historically African American community, Marin City Health & Wellness Center is an FQHC serving patients of all ethnicities from 3 clinic locations in Marin and San Francisco.

 Our Mission is to provide innovative health and wellness services to all, with the goal of African American Health Equity.

 Ritter staff remember Bernard J. Tyson, Former Chairman, and CEO of Kaiser Permanente:

 “What I’m after is bringing the most diverse populations inside of my organization and tapping into the brilliant minds that come from a universe of experiences that are very different depending on how you grew up, your community, your neighborhood, how you solve problems.”